DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### 4. Search and apply for teacher training courses

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
-Some courses combine qualified teachers tQTS with a [postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE)](/what-is-a-pgce).
+Some courses combine qualified teacher status (QTS) with a [postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE)](/what-is-a-pgce).
 These are optional: you do not need a PGCE or PGDE to teach in England.

 Teacher training courses can also be 'fee-paying' or 'salaried'.